Derived Foliations: Reeb stability and algebraic integrability

 \begin{lem} By possibly shrinking $(S,s)$ to a smaller \'etale neighborhood of $0$ in $\mathbb{A}^d$, we have $f^*(\F^h)\simeq q^*(0)$ as derived analytic foliations on $Z$ (i.e. in $\Fol(Z^h)$). \end{lem}

-\textit{Proof of Lemma \ref{lt4}.} To prove this lemma we use the uniqueness of derived enhancement of Proposition \ref{p8}.
-For this, we need to prove that $f^*(\F^h)$ and $q^*(0)$ are both smooth in codimension $2$, and then that the corresponding differential ideals in $\Omega_{Z^h}^1$ coincide.
+\textit{Proof of the lemma.} To prove this lemma we use the uniqueness of derived enhancement of Proposition \ref{pV-1}.
+For this, we need to prove that $f^*(\F^h)$ and $q^*(0)$ are both smooth in codimension $2$, and moreover that the corresponding differential ideals in $\Omega_{Z^h}^1$ coincide.

-We first notice that by construction the morpshim $f : Z \to X$ is formally \'etale around $X_x \hookrightarrow Z$, and thus, by shrinking $S$ if necessary we can assume that $f$ is an \'etale morphism.
+We first notice that, by construction, the morpshim $f : Z \to X$ is formally \'etale around $X_x \hookrightarrow Z$, and thus, by shrinking $S$ if necessary, we may assume that $f$ is an \'etale morphism.
 Therefore, it is clear that $f^*(\F^h)$ is smooth in codimension $2$, as it is locally isomorphic to $\F$.
 Concerning $q^*(0)$, in order to prove that it is smooth in codimension $2$ it is enough to show that $\LL_{Z/[S/H_x]}$ is a vector bundle outside of a codimension $2$ closed subset.
-However, the perfect complex $\LL_{Z/[S/H_x]}$ and $f^*(\LL_\F)$ are quasi-isomorphic on the formal completion $\widehat{X_x}$.
-Because the stack of quasi-isomorphisms between two perfect complex is an Artin stack of finite presentation (see for instance \cite{tova}), we deduce that these two perfect complexes must be quasi-isomorphic locally around $X_x \subset Z$.
+However, the perfect complexes $\LL_{Z/[S/H_x]}$ and $f^*(\LL_\F)$ are quasi-isomorphic on the formal completion $\widehat{X_x}$.
+Because the stack of quasi-isomorphisms between two perfect complex is an Artin stack of finite presentation (see \cite{tova}), we deduce that these two perfect complexes must be quasi-isomorphic locally around $X_x \subset Z$.
 Therefore, by shrinking $S$ if necessary, we can assume that they are quasi-isomorphic on $Z$.
-This implies that $q^*(0)$ is also smooth in codimension $2$. \\ Finally, we can use the same argument but now for the stack of quasi-isomorphisms between $\LL_{Z/[S/H_x]}$ and $f^*(\LL_\F)$ compatible with the canonical morphism
+This implies that also $q^*(0)$ is smooth in codimension $2$.
+Finally, we can use the same argument but now for the stack of quasi-isomorphisms between $\LL_{Z/[S/H_x]}$ and $f^*(\LL_\F)$ compatible with the canonical morphism

 This shows that the two quotients of coherent sheaves